 Osprey Holidays top tips

 Quit the city for the day and head to Sintra, 16 miles north west of Lisbon this enchanting town once described by Lord Byron as 'a glorious Eden' is a wonderful haven of old summer palaces and stately homes.
-Don't leave Sintra without buying a packet of queijadas, delightful miniature cheesecakes which taste delicious!
+Don't leave Sintra without buying a packet of queijadas, delightful miniature cheesecakes that taste delicious!

 Important information